Everything you need to know about JTT!

 Accessible parking is available at the front of John T. Tuck’s middle entrance.
 Permits are required to use this spot.
 Our parking lot is reserved for staff and for essential visitors to our school who will be staying at the school for some time.
 We will not be accepting parent volunteers or other visitors to the school this year.
 Please arrange drop off/pick up with your child either on a side street adjacent to the school, or encourage walking to/from school and using the school bus if eligible.
 Our students can enter and exit our school grounds through the east side of the school only.
 We ask that our walking parents and students do not cross through our parking lot and turnaround area before or after school and exit from the east side of the school.

-Grades 1-8 students will not have lockers or hooks in classrooms, therefore we ask that you send your child(ren) with a minimal amount of items to and from school each day.
-They will be asked to keep their backpack under their chair at all times, and hang coats on the back of their chair.
-FDK students will have access to the cubby area in small groups of 4 students within their classroom small group "bubble".
+Grades 1-8 students will not have lockers or hooks in classrooms for items more than coats or boots, therefore we ask that you send your child(ren) with a minimal amount of items to and from school each day.
+They will be asked to keep their backpack under their chair at all times.
+FDK students will have access to the cubby area in small groups of 4-5 students within their classroom small group "bubble".
 Due to these storage issues, students will not be required to have indoor and outdoor shoes at this time.
 Once the weather changes, we will review this policy.

 Students are not required to bring personal devices to school, however, in order to attempt to have a 1:1 ratio of devices across the school and eliminate sharing of technology, students may bring a laptop or Chromebook to school (Grades 4-8) for use in class.
 A phone, tablet or iPad would not suffice for school work.
 We do have about 300 Chromebooks to assign to students, and if sharing is required we will sanitize each machine between uses.